-Cashiers in a resort community in the Blue Ridge Mountains of North Carolina, located just 10 miles from Highlands and about 63 miles from Asheville, along scenic Highway 64.
+Cashiers is a popular vacation destination in Jackson County and the Blue Ridge Mountains of North Carolina, located just 10 miles from Highlands and about 63 miles from Asheville, along scenic Highway 64.
 Sitting at a high elevation of about 3,500 feet in the middle of the Nantahala National Forest, this cool, lush area has plenty of beautiful spots for outdoor activities.
 Surrounded by mountain peaks of more than 5,000 feet, Cashiers averages 75 inches of precipitation, so the area is filled with rivers and waterfalls.

 Year-round population is 2,000.
-During peak season (May-October), the population goes to 10,000+.
+During peak season (May-October), the population increases to 25,000+.
 You'll find plenty of things to do, including golf, tennis, fly fishing, hiking, cycling and more.
 Local accommodations range from vacation home rentals to resorts like the High Hampton Inn.
 The Cashiers area boasts a casually-sophisticated lifestyle with an impressive arts and music scene.
-Winter averages just a dozen or so snowy covered days, so it's a great time to enjoy extra tranquility or hit the slopes at Sapphire.
+Winter averages just a dozen or so snowy days, so it's a great time to enjoy extra tranquility or hit the slopes at Sapphire.

-Hiking: The best hike near Cashiers is Whiteside Mountain, a relatively easy 2-mile hike along a rock face with fabulous views.
+Hiking: The best hike near Cashiers is iconic Whiteside Mountain, a relatively easy 2-mile hike along a rock face with fabulous views.
 See our Whiteside Mountain Guide.
 Twice a year, watch the Shadow of the Bear appear across the valley from behind Whiteside Mountain from an overlook along US 64 (read more).
 A more challenging 10-mile roundtrip hike takes you to the top of Yellow Mountain.
 There are many hikes in the Nantahala National Forest.
-One of the gems there is Panthertown Valley, called the "Yosemite of the East," with a valley surrounded by bald rock mountains like Big and Little Green and Blackrock.
+One of the gems there is Panthertown Valley, called the "Yosemite of the East".
+Don't miss Schoolhouse Falls there.
+See our Panthertown Valley Guide.

 Waterfalls: There are many waterfalls to find in the area, including the must-see Silver Run Falls (above) and a new trail to High Falls.
 See our Cashiers and Highlands Waterfall Guide.
 Also nearby are Whitewater Falls and Rainbow Falls in Gorges State Park.